MicrosoftDocs/bot-docs/articles/bot-framework-azure-debug.md

 ![csharp azureservice debug debughost](media/csharp-azureservice-debug-debughost.png)

-After it’s running, copy the endpoint that debughost is listening on (in this example, http://localhost:3978).
+After it’s running, copy the endpoint that debughost is listening on, which in this example is http://localhost:3978.
 Then start the framework’s emulator and paste the endpoint into the address bar as shown below.
 For this example, you’ll need to append **/api/messages** to the endpoint.
 Leave the `Microsoft App Id` and `Microsoft App Password` fields blank because you don't need security for local debugging.
 Click **Connect** and start playing with the bot by typing a message to your bot.

 ![mac azureservice emulator config](media/mac-azureservice-emulator-config.png)